Foreign Language - Latin (LAT)

 Typically offered in Spring only

-Advanced Latin language course introducing students to research methods in classical studies.
-Readings may include Vergil, Ovid, Livy, Cicero, or others.
+Advanced Latin language course introducing students to research methods in Classical Studies.
+Readings may be drawn from wide variety of authors writing in Latin.
 May be taken up to two times with different readings for credit.